Angioplasty and stent placement - heart

-- Tell your doctor what drugs you are taking, even drugs or herbs you bought without a prescription.
+- Tell your health care provider what drugs you are taking, even drugs or herbs you bought without a prescription.

-- You will usually be asked not to drink or eat anything for 6 - 8 hours before the test.
+- You will most often be asked not to drink or eat anything for 6 to 8 hours before the test.

-- Tell your doctor if you are allergic to seafood, you have had a bad reaction to contrast material or iodine in the past, you are taking Viagra, or are or might be pregnant.
+- Tell your provider if you are allergic to seafood, you have had a bad reaction to contrast material or iodine in the past, you are taking Viagra, or you are or might be pregnant.

 After the Procedure

 The average hospital stay is 2 days or less.
 Some people may not even have to stay overnight in the hospital.

 In general, people who have angioplasty are able to walk around within a few hours after the procedure depending on how the procedure went and where the catheter was placed.
 Complete recovery takes a week or less.
 You will be given information how to care for yourself after angioplasty.